 As it turns out, those data may not have been conservative, and indeed could be inflated compared to current estimates.
 The EPA’s 2016 GHGI would have been the latest report on which the Obama administration could have relied for its rulemaking, and the data tables in the 2016 GHGI do not break out venting and flaring the same way as subsequent GHGIs.
 It is also worth noting that the venting and flaring rule only targets emissions on federal and Indian lands, and thus the BLM’s methane emissions calculations would only represent estimates for federal and Indian lands.

 While this makes it difficult to create a perfect apples-to-apples comparison, the overall downward revision in methane emissions from petroleum production since 2016, including the downward revisions in venting and flaring emissions specifically, suggests the Obama administration may have overestimated methane emissions when it finalized the venting and flaring rule.
 Venting emissions listed in the 2016 GHGI are also far higher than emissions listed for both venting and flaring in the 2018 GHGI.

-Indeed, while the emissions estimates in the EPA GHG Inventory are nationwide and include production on state and private lands, BLM specifically referenced the Inventory as “generally representative” of what venting emissions would be on federal and Indian lands, at least for most of the individual emissions sources.
+Indeed, while the methane emissions estimates in the EPA Greenhouse Gas Inventory are nationwide and include production on state and private lands, BLM specifically referenced the Greenhouse Gas Inventory as “generally representative” of what venting emissions would be on federal and Indian lands, at least for most of the individual emissions sources.
 In its Regulatory Impact Analysis for the venting and flaring rule, published in November 2016, BLM wrote: